 The last thing Rose wanted to do was procrastinate about developing income at the nonprofit she led.
 Yet, she found herself doing just that.
-At the end of too many days, she realized she had done too little to grown income.
+At the end of too many days, she realized she had done too little to grow her income.
 In part, it was because income development requires a series of disciplined steps, each having little urgency.
 Rose needed a system to keep income development front and center.
-I helped her to add a simple step to give higher prioritize to income as she prioritized her tasks.
+I helped her add a simple step to prioritize the nonprofit’s income as she prioritized her tasks.
 You can use it too.

 Before she left work each day, Rose already set her agenda for the next day, prioritizing the urgent over the important.
 Next to each task on her to-do list, she made two notations:

 The simple technique she added was to add a third notation:

 Now her daily task list looks like this:

 By evaluating for income and prioritizing it, Rose calls Ms. Donor first, even though staff evaluations are equally important and more urgent.
 By doing $ tasks first, Rose develops more income.
 She also finds that many income development tasks take a few minutes and provide her peace of mind all day.